R/RStudio installation using domain allowlisting on Windows VMs

-Step 2: Install R and RStudio as an administrator
+Step 2: Install R and RStudio as an Administrator

-Step 3: Proxy configurations within RStudio
+Step 3: Proxy configurations within R (only required once)

-- Restart RStudio
+- Restart RStudio as Administrator.

-- In RStudio navigate to Tools > Global Options > Packages and disable Use secure download method for HTTP and click Apply
+- In RStudio navigate to Tools > Global Options > Packages and disable Use secure download method for HTTP and click Apply.

-Step 5: Install packages
+Step 5: Install packages from CRAN

 If you carefully followed the instructions above, you should be able to install packages in R. We strongly advise to install packages in ADMIN mode (right click R or RStudio, run as admin), as this ensures the installed packages are available for any user accessing the Windows VM.

-- Find Rstudio in the startmenu, right -click > More > click on Run as administrator;
+- Find RStudio in the startmenu, right -click > More > click on Run as administrator;

 - Install the required packages with: